 Homeopathy is based on the belief that the body is able to cure itself with some assistance.
 The basic concepts of homeopathic treatments involve diluting active ingredients with alcohol, water, or other inactive ingredients.
 These small doses are thought to activate the body’s natural healing response.

 It is important to understand that homeopathic products and remedies are not regulated like traditional medications, drugs, and other modern medical treatments.
 Homeopathic remedies may be effective, but the FDA and other governing bodies do not have strict rules concerning labeling, ingredients, and manufacturing practices.

 As with the other forms of skincare, homeopathic skincare should be considered on an individual level.
 Homeopathic ingredients which have been shown to be effective for skin health include lavender, sea salt, shea butter, and more.

 There is a misconception that modern medicine and natural health practices are somehow mutually exclusive.
 This simply is not the case.
 The beauty of modern medicine is that its practitioners do not care what works, only that it does work.

 After all, who thought that some mold called penicillin would end up curing a large number of previously incurable diseases?

 Modern, Western medicine generally treats common skin conditions such as eczema, acne, and psoriasis with medication.
-Yet we are also seeing physicians prescribe and recommend more holistic treatments which address overall health as well as reacting to acute symptoms.
+Yet we are also seeing physicians prescribe and recommend more holistic treatments that address overall health as well as reacting to acute symptoms.